Minor League Baseball Diversity Initiative

 The Professional Baseball Employment Opportunities program was established in 1994 to provide a year-round job placement service where member clubs could connect with and find job seekers.
 For a small annual fee, PBEO members have their résumés entered into a databank that is accessible to any club searching to fill a vacancy.
 Members also receive a monthly PBEO newsletter with current job openings, articles from clubs and information on upcoming job fairs and events.

 PBEO holds its annual Job Fair in conjunction with the Baseball Winter Meetings.
-The 20th annual Job Fair will be held from Dec.
-8-11, 2013, at the Walt Disney World Swan and Dolphin Resort in Orlando, Fla.
+The 22nd annual Job Fair will be held from Dec.
+6-9, 2015, at the Gaylord Opryland Resort & Convention Center in Nashville, Tennessee.

 Click here for more information about the Professional Baseball Employment Opportunities program.